b2soft/altv-livecity/README.md

 This repository will be updated only to keep it working.
 Maybe.

 If you have any questions - please use github Discussions page or reach me in alt:V Discord, `@b2soft`.
-I don't care bugs and/or issues, so just don't.
+I don't care bugs and/or, so just don't.
+Your PR will be never accepted.
+Maybe.

 # Data I discovered so far
 There is a lot of needed data you can find in Data folder.